Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

-Black hole thermodynamics offers a particularly sensitive probe of the underlying gravitational dynamics.
-Since the formulation of the laws of BH mechanics and the discovery of Hawking radiation \cite{Bardeen:1973gs,Hawking:1975vcx}, thermodynamic considerations have provided deep insights into the interplay between gravity, quantum theory, and statistical mechanics.
+BH thermodynamics offers a particularly sensitive probe of the underlying gravitational dynamics.
+Since the formulation of the laws of BH mechanics and the discovery of Hawking radiation \cite{Bardeen:1973gs,Hawking:1975vcx}, thermodynamic considerations have provided deep connections between gravity, quantum theory, and statistical mechanics.
 However, the standard Boltzmann-Gibbs framework may be inadequate for gravitational systems characterized by long-range interactions and strong correlations \cite{WOS:000322575300012Tsallis,Tsallis:1987eu}.
 Non-extensive generalizations, most notably Tsallis entropy, introduce a deformation parameter $\delta$ that quantifies deviations from the area law and can significantly modify the thermodynamic behavior of BHs \cite{WOS:000322575300012Tsallis,Saridakis:2018unr,Basilakos:2023kvk}.
 Within this framework, quantities such as internal energy, free energy, pressure, and heat capacity acquire nontrivial corrections, potentially altering phase structure and stability \cite{Abreu:2020wbz,Nojiri:2023saw,sucu2026spin}.
-The Joule-Thomson (JT) expansion further enriches this picture by providing a diagnostic of heating-cooling transitions in extended thermodynamic space \cite{Kruglov:2023ogn,Liang:2021elg,Sakalli:2025els,Zhang:2024fxj}.
+The JT expansion further enriches this picture by providing a diagnostic of heating-cooling transitions in extended thermodynamic space \cite{Kruglov:2023ogn,Liang:2021elg,Sakalli:2025els,Zhang:2024fxj}.
+For KR-ModMax BHs, the Tsallis framework is particularly appropriate because the non-Euclidean asymptotics induced by $\ell$ already signal a departure from the standard area-entropy relation, and the branch parameter $\zeta$ creates two thermodynamically distinct sectors that the Boltzmann-Gibbs description would treat identically at the level of horizon area alone.